jublo/shapecode-php/README.md

 …set the timeout for requests to the Shapeways API?
 -------------------------------------------------

-For connecting to Shapeways, Shapeways uses the cURL library.
+For connecting to Shapeways, Shapecode uses the cURL library.
 You can specify both the connection timeout and the request timeout, in milliseconds: